SILK floor lamp

 Prices incl.
 VAT plus shipping costs

 Delivery time 7-14 Workdays

 Floor lamp SILK

 An LED floor lamp by Escale, where the 3 light bands seem to be entwined with each other.
 SILK is switched on / off and dimmed by a side-mounted button.
-The floor lamp SILK by Escale is available in the surfaces gold leaf, ground aluminum and anthracite and is an excellent supplement as a light object to the pendant lights SILK from the same series.
+The floor lamp SILK by Escale is available in the surfaces black and brushed aluminum and is an excellent supplement as a light object to the pendant lights SILK from the same series.

 Material: metal, plastic

 A few information about the technical data

 - What is luminous flux?

 The luminous flux Φ - measured in lumens (lm) - is the light output of a light source.
 It describes the power emitted by the light source in all directions in the visible range.
 To get a rough idea of what this value means, here are a few comparisons:

 230V halogen bulb with base GU10, 50W: 345lm